 The problem is compounded when your introduction to Wicca is through websites.
-Everyone can make a website these days -- and has! -- and there's no quality control at all.
+Everyone can make a website these days and has! and there's no quality control at all.
+(Although, honestly, books aren't necessarily much better.)

 So how do you know what's true and what's not?